Instant Coffee (artist collective)

 Instant Coffee is a Canadian artist collective based in Vancouver, and Toronto.
 Formed in 2000, the collective's membership has undergone a number of changes.
-Its most active members have included Cecilia Berkovic, Jinhan Ko, Kelly Lycan, Jenifer Papararo, and Khan Lee.
+Its most active members have been Cecilia Berkovic, Jinhan Ko, Kelly Lycan, Jenifer Papararo, and Khan Lee.
+Previous members include Kate Monro, Jon Sasaki, Timothy Comeau and Darren O'Donnell.

 Artistic approach

 Instant Coffee uses the format of the art exhibition as a framework for its practice.
 Precedents include the 1960s art events known as Happenings, "a performance, event or situation meant to be considered art."
 As with the Happening, Instant Coffee stages events that "bring artists, writers and musicians together in combinations rarely encountered elsewhere."
 However, Instant Coffee updates this idea by designating their activities as "service-oriented."
 The use of corporate-style language is deliberate and is an aspect of the collective’s creation of a strong brand identity.
 Instant Coffee establishes its brand through the use of a specific graphic style on their website, event invitations, posters, publications and related ephemera.
 As a further expression of their brand, the collective uses a consistent, self-reflective and ironic, tone in all written communications.
 For instance, the tagline "Instant Coffee: it doesn't have to be good to be meaningful", plays on the collective’s real world namesake, fake coffee, while promoting their utopian belief in inclusiveness, as opposed to more traditional artworld modes of selection and exclusion.